tbensky/PiNN_Projectile/readme.md

 ```

 ### The loss function
 Next, we'll add the loss function.
-This is interesting with PiNNs, becase they combine both data loss and physics loss.

-So you'll have to write your own, custom loss function, but as long as it's a function within the `neural_network` class, the autodifferentiation seems to hold up.
+This is difference with PiNNs, becase they combine both data loss and physics loss, so you'll have to a custom loss function.
+We found with PyTorch, as long as it's a function within the `neural_network` class, the autodifferentiation seems to hold up.

 Here's the loss function we used (we left a bunch of comments in, to reflect things we learned and tried):